|

 parking, toll, and

 red light camera violations.
-In 2009 the
+Then, in 2009 the

-(For comparison, the State of Illinois has only 5867 cars on its protected list, and Texas has 18,323.
+For comparison, the State of Arizona has 22,539 cars on its protected list, Illinois has 5867, Maryland has 8303, Pennsylvania has 8200, and Texas has 18,323.

 Further reading: